 DOC administers around 140 huts and bivs in Westland from the Buller to the Haast River.
 Around 80 of these are, "fully maintain.
 The rest are, "minimally maintain," or "maintain by community."
-The Permolat group has maintain by community agreements with DOC for a hut and one bivouac, both originally designated for removal, with proposals pending for two more bivs.
-The structures profiled on this site are mostly in the "minimal maintenance" category, and as such at-risk over the long-term from delapidation and removal.
+The Permolat group has maintain by community agreements with DOC for a number of huts and bivouacs, and is undertaking regular track maintenance on previously unmaintained tracks.
+The huts on this site are mostly "minimal maintenance," and as such are still at-risk from gradual dilapidation.

 On the Remote Huts Westland Website